sendinblue/APIv3-java-library/docs/TransactionalEmailsApi.md

 <a name="getTransacEmailsList"></a>
 # **getTransacEmailsList**
-> GetTransacEmailsList getTransacEmailsList(email, templateId, messageId, startDate, endDate, sort)
+> GetTransacEmailsList getTransacEmailsList(email, templateId, messageId, startDate, endDate, sort, limit, offset)

 Get the list of transactional emails on the basis of allowed filters